hsgweon/amrscan/README.md

 ## Understanding the MAP Resolver
 The most challenging aspect of quantifying AMR genes from metagenomes is handling ambiguous reads—reads that map with high identity to multiple different but highly similar reference genes (e.g., different variants of bla_CTX-M or bla_KPC).

-AMRScan's ***Maximum A Posteriori (MAP)*** resolver provides a statistical solution to this problem.
+AMRScan's ***Maximum A Posteriori (MAP)*** resolver provides a statistical solution to this problem by determining which gene is the most likely source of the ambiguous reads.

 ### How it Works
 The resolver uses an iterative, expectation-maximisation-like algorithm.
 The core idea is:

-1.  ***Initial Evidence***: The algorithm first calculates the abundance for each AMR gene using only the reads that map uniquely to it.
+1.  ***Initial Evidence***: The algorithm first calculates the abundance for each AMR gene using only the reads that map **uniquely** to it.
 This forms the initial, most reliable estimate.
 2.  ***Iterative Allocation***: It then iterates through all the ambiguous reads.
 For each ambiguous read, it looks at the current abundance estimates of all the genes it mapped to.
 It proportionally distributes the ambiguous read's abundance among those candidate genes.
 For example, if a read maps to Gene A and Gene B, and Gene A currently has 90 "votes" (from unique reads) while Gene B has 10, the ambiguous read's abundance will be split 90% to Gene A and 10% to Gene B.
 3.  ***Convergence***: This process is repeated for many iterations.
 In each round, the abundance estimates are refined based on the newly distributed evidence from the previous round.
 The algorithm stops when the abundance estimates for all genes stabilise (i.e., they no longer change significantly between iterations).